lhearachel/nitrorom/README.md

 # NitroROM

-Create Nintendo DS ROM images from a plain-text specification.
+Interface with Nintendo DS ROM images.

 ## Table of Contents